 Company obligations towards the Chamber

 Besides registering their business within one week after the initial start of the economic activities, businesses should also keep their company data up to date at all times.
-Adaptations are conducted from Monday thru Friday, between 1:00pm-3:00pm, free of charge.
+Adaptations are required to be processed through your MyChamber account, free of charge.
 Businesses can make unlimited modifications and amendments in the company data, which will be processed within 36 hours.
+You can submit a request for an appointment in case you need assistance with processing any modification through MyChamber.
 For more information, download the brochure on Rights and Obligations of Companies & Foundations here in Papiamento and English.

-It is an obligation stipulated by the Law to personally register the cancellation of the entity.
+It is an obligation stipulated by the Law to register the cancellation or liquidation of the entity.
+Only the authorized person(s) or entity can complete this action.

 The Chamber’s registration and annual contribution fee (in Aruban florins)